-The ecommerce industry is a vibrant, fast moving, deal making industry.
-There is always something interesting happening somewhere in the world that will have a big impact on your business.
+The ecommerce industry is a fast moving industry.
+Intel Roundup helps figure out what is happening that has a big impact on your business.
 For example, China’s appetite for ecommerce shopping knows no limits.
 Or, the fact that advanced analytics tools continue to remain at the top of the wish list for ecommerce merchants.

 We hope you enjoy this roundup of recent industry intelligence and use it to inform your decisions.

 P.S. your coworkers might thank you for forwarding this their way…